Browse Items (804 total)

 PCarrollT1601.jpg

 Tom joined the Royal Air Force as a flight engineer.
-He did his ground training at Mablethorpe, followed be a course at RAF Locking and RAF St. Athan.
-Tom speaks highly of the training he received.
+He did his ground training at RAF Mablethorpe, followed by courses at RAF Locking and RAF St. Athan and speaks highly of the training he received.
 He went to RAF Lindholme where they crewed up as…

 PCookKHH1601.jpg

-Wing Commander Kenneth Cook was born in Randwick in Gloucestershire.
-At Marlings grammar school, he joined the Air Training Corps.
-On the outbreak of war he joined the Royal Air Force and went to America under the Arnold Scheme for pilot training.…
+Wing Commander Kenneth Cook was born in Randwick, Gloucestershire.
+Whist at Marlings Grammar School, he joined the Air Training Corps.
+On the outbreak of war, he joined the Royal Air Force and went to America under the Arnold Scheme for pilot…

 PFoxDR1701.jpg

 David Rayner Fox grew up in New Zealand and joined the Royal New Zealand Air Force in 1942.
 After training, he flew operations as an air gunner with 75 Squadron from RAF Mepal.
-During one operation his pilot, Dave Moriarty was terribly injured when a…
+During one operation his pilot, Dave Moriarty, was terribly injured when…

 ALorimerH160622.mp3

-Hugh Lorimer skipped school to see flying circus and won a flight in one of the aeroplanes.
+Hugh Lorimer skipped school to see a flying circus and won a flight in one of the aeroplanes.
 He later volunteered for the RAF and began training as a wireless operator.
-He was initially was posted to Special Duty Flight test flying in India.
+He was, initially, posted to Special Duty Flight test flying in India.
 However,…

 PMcBeanLW1602.jpg